fatma-noor/high-dimensional-feature-selection/README.md

-# Neural Decoding Feature Selection
+# FEATURE SELECTION ON HIGH-DIMENSIONAL NEURAL DATA

 Comparative analysis of feature selection methods for classifying finger movements from neural spike count data in a high-dimensional setting.